operator-framework/operator-sdk/website/content/en/docs/new-cli/operator-sdk_olm_install.md

   -h, --help                   help for install
-      --olm-namespace string   namespace where OLM is to be installed. (default "olm") --timeout duration       time to wait for the command to complete before failing (default 2m0s) --version string         version of OLM resources to install (default "latest")
+      --olm-namespace string   namespace where OLM is to be installed. (default "olm") --timeout duration       time to wait for the command to complete before failing (default 2m0s) --version string         version of OLM resources to install; non-defaultversions are downloaded from GitHub.
 ```

 ### Options inherited from parent commands